About Mind-Body Problems

 As I finished Mind-Body Problems, I considered looking for a publisher again, but I dreaded that ordeal.
 The more I thought about self-publishing online, the more the freedom of it appealed to me.
 I can write the book as I choose.
 I can add art (including the knot and other chapter-heading images created by artist/writer Nikita Petrov), links, photos, audio from interviews.
 I can embed notes, including some an editor might find too digressive, like this one: 1 I can get the book out fast and make it free.
 My priority is being read, and provoking a discussion about ideas that matter to me.
 I don’t mind making money, so I’ve added a donation button for readers who want to show their appreciation.
 You can find it in the right-hand column below the table of contents.
 If you’re reading this on a narrow screen, you’ll find the table of contents below the small knot icon beneath this note.
 That icon, which also follows each chapter, brings you back to this homepage.

 If you prefer e-readers, you can buy an abridged version of Mind-Body Problems, with no art or embedded notes, on Amazon for $5.
-An abridged paperback edition will be available soon, that is, when my lazy ass gets around to it.
+A Kindle paperback edition, which includes notes and a groovy new cover knot designed by Nikita Petrov, costs $15.

 While working on this book, I posted lots of mind-body musings on “Cross-Check,” my Scientific American blog.
 Some of that writing ended up here, as did fragments from other works, but Mind-Body Problems consists almost entirely of original material.
 Send complaints, corrections, critiques to me at [email protected], and let me know if you want your remarks posted in DISCUSSION.
 Who knows, instead of me changing your mind about the mind-body problem, you might change mine.